 Supported HBase operations

-After you initialize the client, you can perform HBase operations.
-This topic describes some of the OHTable APIs.
-For more information about APIs, see OHTable.java.
+After you initialize the client as described in the preceding steps, you can perform operations.
+This chapter describes some operations of the OHTable interface.
+For more information about the OHTable interface, see OHTable.java.

 What to do next

-After you deploy the OBKV-HBase client and connect to the cluster, you can perform operations on data as needed.
-For data operation examples, see Data operation examples.
+After you deploy the OBKV-HBase client and establish a connection to the cluster, you can perform operations on the data.
+For more information about data operations, see Data operations.